AccelByte/accelbyte-csharp-sdk/docs/custom_operation.md

 MyCustomWrapper customWrapper = new MyCustomWrapper(sdk);

-//No optional param specified...
+//No optional parameter specified...
 MyCustomOp newOp = MyCustomOp.Builder.Build(sdk.Namespace);

-//or, if you need to set the limit parameter..
+//Or, if you need to set the limit parameter...
 MyCustomOp newOp = MyCustomOp.Builder
     .SetLimit(5)
     .Build(sdk.Namespace);